12 Warning Signs You’re Not Saving Enough for Retirement

 fizkes/Adobe mature husband and wife frustrated about overspending family budget

-Preparing for retirement isn’t just about saving money, but also about eliminating as much debt as possible before you retire.
+Preparing for retirement isn’t just about saving money, but also about paying off debt before you retire.
 That is especially true of high-interest consumer debt that increases exponentially year over year.

-If you can’t afford to pay your debt on the salary you currently have, you almost certainly won’t be able to keep up with payments once you’re living on a reduced income.
+If you can’t afford to pay your debt on the current salary, you almost certainly won’t be able to keep up with payments once you’re living on a reduced income.

 You spend more than you make